When someone wants to join a twelve-step fellowship for alcoholism, they join AA (Alcoholics Anonymous).

 If no S-fellowship meetings are in your area, consider going to an open AA meeting.
 At open meetings, you do not need to have a problem with alcohol.
 The steps are still basically the same, and you can still find recovery there.

 Finally, church-based groups like Celebrate Recovery can be helpful.
 Keep in mind that Protestant groups, depending on the church that’s hosting them and the individual members you meet, may try to convince you to leave the Catholic Church.
-If this occurs, I strongly urge you to find another group.
+You can avoid this problem by working with your pastor to implement an appropriate program at your parish.